 Call for Volunteers: Applications Open for Force of Nature® Program

-“More than 60 years ago, a group of volunteers who were passionate about our region’s wild places founded Natural Lands,” said Molly Morrison, president of Natural Lands.
+“More than 60 years ago, a group of volunteers who were passionate about our region’s wild places founded Natural Lands Trust,” said Molly Morrison, president of Natural Lands Trust.
 “To honor their legacy, we established the Force of Nature volunteer program and, with more than 100 participants to date, the program is playing a vital role in continuing our founders’ work.”

-Program graduates apply their knowledge as long-term volunteers with Natural Lands by committing to a minimum of 20 hours of service.
+Force of Nature volunteers will pledge at least 20 hours of service on Natural Lands Trust’s preserves.
 Volunteers can choose from a wide variety of activities based on their interests and location.
-With 43 (soon to be 44!) preserves located throughout suburban Philadelphia, the Poconos, and the New Jersey bayshore, Natural Lands offers volunteers many locations to at which to practice their newly acquired skills.
+The preserves are located throughout suburban Philadelphia, the Poconos, and the New Jersey bayshore.

-Training sessions for the 2018 class will begin on Saturday, February 10, 2018 and continue through April 7, 2018.
-The registration deadline is November 1, 2017.
-Program information and applications are available at www.natlands.org/forceofnature or contact Debbie Beer, director of engagement, at 610-353-5587 ext.
+Training sessions for the 2016 class will begin on Saturday, February 13th, 2016, and continue through May 7th, 2016.
+The registration deadline is November 1, 2015.
+Program information, a complete training schedule, and applications are available at natlands.org/volunteer or by calling Debbie Beer, Director of Engagement, at 610-353-5587 ext.
 266.